squeezebox-googlemusic/squeezebox-googlemusic/README.md

 ## Overview

-This is an fork of hechtus' googlemusic plugin for squeezebox [hechtus'](https://github.com/hechtus) which has ceased development.
+This is an fork of [hechtus'](https://github.com/hechtus/squeezebox-googlemusic) googlemusic plugin for squeezebox which has ceased development.

 ## Installation Requirements